 PRIVATE NICHOLAS MICHAEL RUSSO; U.S. ARMY

-Photo and story contributed by David Russo, son of Private Nicholas M. Russo, via e-mail in 2022.
+Photo and story contributed by David Russo, son of Private Nicholas M. Russo.

 From David Russo: “I would like to give you a short history of my father in the Army.
 His father took him to the South Norwalk train station to be in the Army.
-He was finally sent to England where he was preparing for the Normandy landings, He once told me the night before the landings they had a fantastic meal but it felt like “the last supper”.
+He was finally sent to England, where he was preparing for the Normandy landings.
+He once told me the night before the landings, they had a fantastic meal, but it felt like “the last supper”.
 He hit the beaches at Normandy.
-While on the beach he saw a man drop here then there from enemy fire.
-He was assigned to the 4.2 inch motor while in the chemical ordinance unit.
+While on the beach, he saw a man drop here then there from enemy fire.
+He was assigned to the 4.2-inch mortar while in the chemical ordinance unit.
 Chemical ordinance basically means using white phosphorus.
-One time he said he felt sorry for the people receiving this chemical because of what it did to the human body.
+One time, he said he felt sorry for the people receiving this chemical because of what it did to the human body.
 Later on, he was sent to Belgium during the Battle of the Bulge.
 While manning a 30 caliber machine gun on the second floor of a building, he heard the Germans coming in on the first floor.
 The Germans would fire a burst of machine fire just to let them know they were there.
 The first thing my father did was remove the chemical warfare insignia from his uniform and hide them.
-The Germans would know he would be the one using white phosphorus and they hated it.
-The Germans who took him were SS from the Herman Goring Division.
-He remembered the name on the German’s armband. … While he was in prison he was only given one potato a day to eat.
+The Germans would know he would be the one using white phosphorus, and they hated it.
+The Germans who took him were SS from the Hermann Goering Division.
+He remembered the name on the German’s armband. … While he was in prison, he was only given one potato a day to eat.
 He said a German doctor treated him for an injury.
 The doctor only had white crepe paper to use, and no bandages were available.
-When he was liberated he only weigh 96 pounds”.
+When he was liberated, he only weighed 96 pounds”.
 END

 Transcription of a letter sent by the War Department, Adjutant General’s Office, Washington DC, on January 20, 1945, addressed to Mr. Anthony M. Russo, 23 River Street, Norwalk, Connecticut.